ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Specification_en.md

 Extremely small size, low power consumption and simplicity of usage make **uWAVE** an ideal solution for AUV control as well as data transmission, where dimensions and weight are the bottleneck.

+The device allows:
+* transfer data in transparent channel mode - just connect the modem to a serial port
+* request the depth, temperature, supply voltage of remote modems with simultaneous measurement of the signal propagation time (and hence the distance to them)
+* transfer data in batch mode with guaranteed delivery (ALO - At-least-once) and delivery notification
+* measure immersion depth, water temperature, and supply voltage of local modem.

+The devices use a simple open [NMEA-like configuration protocol](uWAVE_Protocol_Specification_en.md), and the supplied library
+[**uWAVELib**](https://github.com/ucnl/uWAVELib) open-source allows for the fastest and easiest integration of devices into custom solutions.

 <div style="page-break-after: always;"></div>

 ## TECHNICAL SPECIFICATIONS